nexoscreator/lazy-youtube-player/README.md

 - `height` (number, optional): The height of the player.
 Default: 360.
 - `autoplay` (boolean, optional): Whether to autoplay the video.
 Default: false.

-## Development

-This project uses Lerna to manage multiple packages.
-To get started with development:

-1. Clone the repository
-2. Install dependencies: `yarn install`
-3. Bootstrap the project: `yarn bootstrap`
-4. Build all packages: `yarn build`

-To run tests: `yarn test`
+---

-## Contributing
+### Contributing
 Contributions are welcome!
-Please feel free to submit a Pull Request.
+If you have any suggestions, bug fixes, or improvements, feel free to open an issue or submit a pull request.
+If you'd like to contribute to this project, please follow these ste

+1. Fork the repository.
+2. Create a new branch (`git checkout -b feature/improvement`).
+3. Make your changes and commit them (`git commit -m 'Add feature/improvement'`).
+4. Push to the branch (`git push origin feature/improvement`).
+5. Open a Pull Request.

+Please check the [CONTRIBUTING.md](CONTRIBUTING.md) file for more details.

+---

-## License
+### License

-This project is licensed under the MIT License.
+This project is licensed under the [MIT License](LICENSE).